Eligio C. Pimentel Shareholder

 “I have now read your claim construction brief, and I wanted to say that I thought it was excellent work.
 Comprehensible even to a non-technical person and (in my view) compelling…I do realize that you and the McAndrews team must be working all hours to comply with the ludicrous schedule imposed upon us, and it is very much appreciated.”
 (Director Intellectual Property)

 Eligio grew up in the California Central Valley, the son of migrant farm workers.
-As a result, he is a long-time active supporter of educational opportunities for economically disadvantaged children.
-Eligio is a past member and vice-chairman of the Illinois State Board of Education.
-He also is a past member of the Board of Directors of the Mary Crane Center and the Cristo Rey Jesuit High School.
-Currently he serves on the Board of Directors of AVID® and Arts Alliance of Illinois.
-Eligio tries to maintain life balance through sport, and is a 9-time Ironman® triathlon finisher, including the Ironman® World Championship in Hawaii.
-Eligio lives in Oak Park with his wife of 29 years and his three children.
+As a result, he is a long-time active supporter of closing the educational opportunity and achievement gap for children from marginalized groups and communities.
+Eligio is a past member and vice chair of the Illinois State Board of Education.
+He also is a past member of the Board of Directors of the Cristo Rey Jesuit High School and the Mary Crane Center.
+Currently, he serves as vice chair and member of the Board of Directors of AVID® and also as a member of the Board of Directors of Arts Alliance Illinois.

 Professional & Community Involvement